wences-sanchez/Knowledge-Base/pages/IBM Professional Certificate of DevOps and Software Engineering%2FPython for Data Science, AI & Development%2FWeek 4.md

 				- An associated array of indexes or data labels.
 		- We create a DataFrame by:
 			- `dataframe = pandas.DataFrame(<source>)`
-	- When you pass the dataFrame an array, you are passing it just the array of headers (inside the matrix) of the column that you want to retrieve.
-For example:
+	- When you pass the dataFrame an array, you are passing it just the array of headers of the column that you want to retrieve.
+		- **NOTE:** If you want a table well-formed, use double brackets.
+If you want just a series, use single brackets.
+For example: #dev-notes
 		- `print(dataFrame [['ID']] )`
 		- `print(dataFrame [['ID', 'Name', 'Surname']] )`
-		-
 		-
 	-
 	-